hushpuppiesss/food-sins/README.md

 # food sins

- a final project for a computer science course that attempts to combine elements from JRPGs, tower defense games, and bullet hell survival in the context of a cute goose trying to save his family's business - restaurants.
+ a final project for a computer science course that attempts to combine elements from JRPGs, and bullet hell survival in the context of a cute goose trying to save his family's business - restaurants.

 ## story
 world renowned restaurant chain goose house is in peril when their rival restaurant, foie gras pour la vie,